mannuelf/mannuelferreira.com_nextjs/_posts/terminal-for-productivity.md

   url: 'https://res.cloudinary.com/mannuel/image/upload/v1604067445/images/mee.jpg'
 ---

-If you are are software developer, that means if you build websites, backend code, configure databases, configure servers and are using html, javascript, work with php, node js, .net, ruby, python insert favourite language.
+If you are are software developer building websites you most likely are writing backend code, frontend code, configuring databases, servers and are using html, javascript, work with php, node js, .net, ruby, python insert favourite language you are coding.

 If this is you and you are you just starting out.

-The best self investement you can do to boost your productivity is to learn the terminal and get comfortable moving around your computer using the terminal.
+The best self investment you can do to boost your productivity is to learn the terminal and get comfortable moving around your computer using the terminal.

-You dont have know all the commands right up front.
+You don't have know all the commands right up front.
 You only need a few key commands lets me show a few. and slowly build from there.

 ## Make Directory